ROLE

 OVERSIGHT & COORDINATION

-We designed across and collaborated with developers to translate product features for the platform context.
+Worked closely with developers to ensure product features were effectively translated and adapted to the platform context.

 DESIGN EXECUTION & VALIDATION